linode/docs/docs/platform/disk-images/linode-backup-service-new-manager/index.md

 ## Enable the Backup Service

-Use the Linode Manager to enable the Backup Service on a Linode.
+Use the Linode Cloud Manager to enable the Backup Service on a Linode.
 Here's how:

 1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).